Azure-Samples/azure-serverless-workshop-team-assistant/6-voting-service/README.md

     context.done();
 };
 ```
-This voting service will allow the users to select multiple choices.
-Feel free to modify the algorythm if you want to introduce additional restrictions.

 Run and test it similarly to the previous two functions.
 You should get the new document back.
 For example:
 ![Postman testing](src/Content/Images/Vote-Postman.PNG)